 The records in this category were created or maintained separately from the Department's central files by units of the Department or by individual officials with special assignments or duties.
 While most of these records date from World War II and later, some date back to the eighteenth/nineteenth century.

-Most of the records of organizational units come from the various geographic area offices within the Department of State, such as the bureaus dealing with Europe, Africa, Western Hemisphere, Middle/Near East, South Asia, Asia and the Pacific, or the functional bureaus dealing with international organization affairs, politico-military affairs, intelligence and research, or public affairs.
+Most of the records of organizational units come from the various geographic area offices within the Department of State, such as the bureaus dealing with Europe, Africa, Western Hemisphere, Middle/Near East, South Asia, Asia and the Pacific, or the functional bureaus such as those dealing with international organization affairs, politico-military affairs, intelligence and research, or public affairs.
 Other organizational records originated in major policy offices such as the Secretary of State, the Deputy Secretary of State, the under secretaries, the Executive Secretariat, and the Policy Planning Staff.

 From the early 20th Century to World War II, the Department filed the majority of the policy–related documentation in the Central Files, and they are the primary source of documentation on U.S. foreign relations.
 Beginning in the 1940s, the volume of documentation expanded while the Department’s filing practices changed, resulting in the preservation of decentralized files dealing with foreign policy matters.
 This is especially true of high–level offices such as the Executive Secretariat and the Policy Planning Staff, but also extends to operating bureaus and offices.

 When the Department of State retired records from agency offices, each body of records was assigned a control number, the “Lot File” number, usually the last two digits of the fiscal year combined with the numerical order of transfer: